funish/vertex/docs/plugin-registry-implementation.md

 The new architecture follows a clean, decoupled flow:

 1.  **Initialization**: On server start, `initializePluginSystem` is called, registering all built-in `PluginDefinition`s into the `globalPluginRegistry`.
-2.  **Discovery (Optional)**: A frontend admin panel can call the `/platform/plugins` endpoint (provided by `platformRegistryPlugin`) to get a list of all available plugins and render a marketplace or settings UI.
+2.  **Discovery (Optional)**: A frontend admin panel can call the `/registry/plugins` endpoint (provided by `registryPlugin`) to get a list of all available plugins and render a marketplace or settings UI.
 3.  **Configuration**: An organization admin enables and configures plugins via the UI.
 These settings are saved as `OrganizationPluginConfig` records in the database (this logic is handled by the main application, not the registry).
 4.  **Instantiation**: When a request for a specific organization arrives, the main application:
     a.
 Fetches all `OrganizationPluginConfig` records from the database.